fungenomics/G34-gliomas/bulk_transcriptome_epigenome/analysis/02-GSEA.md

 ## ...writing description of table_gsea.tsv to G34-gliomas/bulk_transcriptome_epigenome/output/02/table_gsea.desc
 ```

-## Coonfirmation of signal by direct expression of gene programs
+## Confirmation of signal by direct expression of gene programs

 In this analysis, we have looked at differential signal between tumor groups,
 but let's interrogate directly the expression of genes in the interneuron gene